-The Rebel CAP core team thanks students, faculty, staff, alumni, and community members at large who have contributed and reviewed ideas and suggestions for our climate action plan so far.
-In the upcoming months, we will finalize recommendations, prioritize those that have the greatest chances for impact, and incorporate them into a draft Rebel CAP.
-Once approved by the president’s cabinet, we'll socialize this draft as the last step in the process before releasing the final Rebel CAP.
+The Rebel CAP core team thanks students, faculty, staff, alumni, and community members at large who contributed and reviewed ideas and suggestions for our climate action plan.
+The final recommendations included in the plan are those that have the greatest chances for impact and have been approved by the president’s cabinet.
+Below are highlights from the final Rebel CAP.

 Academics & Research